Vale Genta Sizzles In A Gingham Bikini: ‘Just A Leo Being A Leo’

-Vale was pictured rocking a two-piece that was a combination of a classic fabric and a modern design.
-Her top would have resembled a sports bra with its thick shoulder straps and bandeau shape.
+Vale was pictured rocking a two-piece that was a combination of a classic pattern and a modern design.
+Her top almost resembled a sports bra with its thick shoulder straps and bandeau shape.
 However, a small V-shaped dip in the center of the bust and a faux lace-up accent added a touch of sex appeal to the otherwise conservative garment.

 “Did life hand you some lemons this week?” quipped one fan who noticed the fruit in Vale’s hand.